-#331 Sustainable Finance as a New Frontier in Corporate Sustainability: A Conceptual Paper Author(s): Poornima S and Dr. Gopalakrishna B V #411 Investor Behavior and Home Bias Author(s): Akhil Raju and Vijaya Bhaskar Marisetty
+#331 Sustainable Finance as a New Frontier in Author(s): Poornima S and Corporate Sustainability: A Conceptual Dr. Gopalakrishna B V Paper

+Akhil Raju and askar Marisetty

 Abstract: It is well established that investors exhibit home bias while financing firms or projects.
 What is not clear is whether home bias is driven by information or emotions.
 We try to disentangle this issue by examining investors' behavior in the reward-based crowdfunding market.
 We argue that, keeping information constant, if investors exhibit variation in their home bias behavior, where the home bias is exhibited more when fund seekers face tough market conditions then emotions drive home bias.
 Using 3,28,181 ventures from 11 countries spanning years from 2009 to 2020, we find that home bias plays a significant role in crowdfunding success.
 Additionally, when we observe investor funding behavior during the COVID-19 period, cultural dimensions and home bias predict crowdfunding success better than during non-COVID-19 period.
 In summary, our findings suggest that home bias in crowd funding market has a stronger emotional appeal than rational information asymmetry appeal.